 Orange County criminal defense attorney, Ashley Daniel, handles a number of different types of criminal offenses.
 As a former prosecutor, Mr. Daniel has an intimate knowledge of legal matters ranging from infractions and misdemeanors to serious felony charges.

 The Law Office of Ashley Daniel strongly believes that every individual has the right under the United States Constitution to be considered innocent until found guilty.
 Each and every one of us who has been charged with a crime deserves the right to a vigorous defense.
 There are few things in this world as frightening as facing arrest, prosecution, potential conviction and incarceration.

 The consequences of a criminal conviction could follow you for the rest of your life.
-Individuals who are facing criminal charges in Orange County – be it a DUI, theft or sexual assault – are looking at repercussions ranging from jail or prison time to fines, loss of employment, loss of professional licenses and having a criminal conviction on their permanent records.
+Individuals who are facing criminal charges in Orange County – be it a DUI, theft, murder, federal crimes, or sexual assault – you are looking at repercussions ranging from jail or prison time to fines, loss of employment, loss of professional licenses and having a criminal conviction on their permanent records.
 Having a criminal conviction on your record could jeopardize your future opportunities for housing, employment, licensing and education.